oceanhackweek/ohw19-tutorial-github/GitGuide.md

-## 6. Avoiding problems: forking workflow
+## 6. Avoiding problems: forking workflow (extra if you have time and want to practice more)

 Some merge conflicts can be avoided by working with Forks.